 - A biographical sketch and photograph of each author are also to be given to the publisher

-- Open access will be granted to few specially selected articles from each issue of the journal.
-These papers will be featured on the journal's website and readers can download them free of charge
+- Open access will be granted to all published articles from each issue of the journal.
+These papers will be featured on the journal's website and readers can read and download them free of charge

 Mismatching Journal Submission

 - Findings that are of interest to a very narrow or specialized audience that the journal does not cater to specifically

 - Submitted manuscript that lies beyond the journal aims and scope

 - Topics that are not of interest to the journal’s readership

 - Manuscripts that do not follow the format specified by the journal (e.g., case report submitted to a journal that explicitly states it doesn’t publish case reports)

 Flaws in study design